 Abu Bakr al-Baghdadi, the leader of the terror group ISIS, has been killed following a nighttime raid by U.S. forces.

 Assaulting U.S. forces and attack dogs chased Baghdadi into a dead end tunnel where the terrorist leader blew himself up, along with three of his young children.
 In a Sunday announcement of the raid, President Donald Trump called Baghdadi’s final acts cowardly and noted the terrorist leader died “whimpering and crying and screaming all the way.”

-President Trump described the U.S. raid, done in “grand style” and which those special forces accomplished without the loss of any U.S. lives.
+President Trump described the U.S. raid, done in “grand style” and which those special operations forces accomplished without the loss of any U.S. lives.

 The attack was carried out with eight helicopters and multiple other airplanes providing support.
 The assaulting U.S. forces were able to quickly overcome intense ground fire before landing on the compound and breaching the outer walls.